 6. Suede Care Kit Investment

-Some companies sell suede care kits that include everything you need to protect and clean your suede shoes.
-Some of these items include a rain/stain repellant spray, a brush, and a cleansing conditioner.
+Some companies sell suede care kits that include everything you need to protect and clean your suede shoes and other suede items.
+These kits typically include a rain and stain repellent spray, a suede brush, a suede eraser, and sometimes a cleansing conditioner or foam cleaner.
+Investing in a complete kit ensures you have the right tools on hand when stains or damage occur.

 Protective Measures